reen967/portfolio-starter-kit/pages/posts/skills-taxonomies.md

 - ACCT 416 Financial Reporting and Analysis
 ```

-The general jist of the first three courses seems similar enough not to be an issue: Economics, Economics, and Calculus.
+The general gist of the first three courses seems similar enough not to be an issue: Economics, Economics, and Calculus.

-The key differences between the candidates are that while `Candidate #1` has experience in `Fraudulent Reporting` and `Tax Issues`, `Candidate #2`, instead, has experience with `Auditing` and `Financial Reporting`.
+The key differences between the candidates are that while

+- `Candidate #1` has experience in _Fraudulent Reporting_ and _Tax Issues_,
+- `Candidate #2`, instead, has experience with _Auditing_ and _Financial Reporting_.

 These differences could be significant enough to enable the prospective employer to decide which candidate is best suited for a role.

 `Candidate #3`, Bachelor of Science in Accounting, SNHU